 There are those that have met enough Soulmates in this lifetime (yes, you'll have more than one), to give up that concept.
 But truthfully, through the gift of free will, it's our choice of what we'd like to experience through relationships.

-If your intention is to find someone special this year, and you're hoping for "happy, ever after", you may wish to set your intentions under the Full Moon for a loving, Kindred Spirit or Life Partner.
+If your intention is to find someone special this year, and you're hoping for "happy, ever after", you may wish to set your intentions under the New Moon for a loving, Kindred Spirit or Life Partner.
 Their lives can enrich yours as much as a Soulmate, and you'll have a better chance at longevity.